wp-plugins/import-tweets-as-posts/readme.txt

 Tags: Import tweets as posts, tweets to posts, twitter feeds, posts, import tweets, import tweets to blog, import tweets by search query
 Requires at least: 2.8.6
 Tested up to: 4.0
-Stable tag: 1.5
+Stable tag: 2.0
 License: GPLv2

 == Description ==

-"Import Tweets as Posts" allows to easily import tweets (from user's timeline or by using search query) as Posts in WordPress.
-User can specify the import interval time, Category, Post Title.
-There is also an option to exclude retweets and replies from user's twitter timeline.
+"Import Tweets as Posts" allows to easily import tweets as WordPress posts from user's timeline or search query.
+This plugin also provides flexibility to import tweets as custom post type "tweet".
+User can specify the tweet import interval time, number of tweets to import, Category,  Text before tweet post title.
+There is also options to exclude retweets and replies from user's twitter timeline.

 Released under the terms of the GNU GPL, version 2. http://www.fsf.org/licensing/licenses/gpl.html